 Complies - the proposed development will provide adequate onsite storage for on-going waste storage as per Council's Waste Management Guidelines.
-The application will be accompanied by a Waste Management Plan.
+The area selected has access to ventilation and floor waste requirement which is sectioned off from the food prep areas for the coffee roasting.
+The application is accompanied by a Waste Management Plan.